OptogeneticsandNeuralEngineeringCore/ONECoreSite/_projects/CallForHelp.md

 # SOS

-Sometimes I have ideas that would presumably help Neuroscience, but don't have the time, resources, or Knowles how to implement them.
+Sometimes I have ideas that would presumably help Neuroscience, but don't have the time, resources, or knowledge how to implement them.
 Maybe a plead posted here will push the projects to completion, somehow.

 ---
 # Open Source Fiber Photometry